Carl Hermann Arthur Finster: Career

 Finster was born in Breslau on 25 March 1865.

 In 1891 he moved to Pretoria as Consulate Secretary.
 In 1895 he moved to Amsterdam as Secretary of the Imperial German Consulate.
 In 1899 he became the Consulate Secretary in Sarajevo, Sofia (1903), and Genoa (1903-1907).
 He was First Secretary of the Imperial Consulate General in Genoa.
-Arthur retired from the Imperial Service on May 1, 1907.
-He joined the Mannesmann Pipe Mills in Düsseldorf on April 1 of the same year.
-He was then appointed as an authorised representative of the company on September 13, 1913.
+Arthur retired from the Imperial Service on 1 May 1907.
+He joined the Mannesmann Pipe Mills in Düsseldorf on 1 April that year.
+He was then appointed as an authorised representative of the company on 13 September 1913.

 In addition he became Second Lieutenant in the 39th Regiment of the Niederrhein Fusiliers.
 He was awarded Landwehr Dienstauszeichnung (Reserve and Territorial Army Service Award) Second Class (LD2) around this time.
 He was a Second Lieutenant in the Royal Prussian Army, and was awarded Landwehr Dienstauszeichnung (Reserve and Territorial Army Service Award) First Class (LD1) around this time.

 In 1907 he became the Consulate secretary in Düsseldorf.
 He was promoted to First Lieutenant, 1908.
 Also awarded Order of the Red Eagle, 4th Class c.1908.
 He was still in the army in 1914, but no longer in service by 1916.

 He was proposed as a member of the Verein für Heraldik, Genealogie und verwandte Wissenschaften.